Geoff’s Wedding

 We have to.
 We have to have Mike on.

-We should get his insight into lawyers.
+We should get his insight in the lawyers.
 Yes.

 Well, I talked to him.
 He was like, you guys got to research this thing because this is like the way they do these commercials and all this stuff.

 And I'm like, well, we'll start researching it.
-And he said, and I'll be the research concern.
+And he said, and I'll be the research consultant.

 I love when Mike listens to the show.

-Anyway, back to so we got so distracted.
-And we're getting distracted again talking about these lurks.
+Anyway, back to, so we got so distracted.
+And we're getting distracted again talking about these lawyers.

 We